Dear friends and biodiversity enthusiasts

-Last year, unfortunately, some of the events had to be canceled, but others could take place (see review!).
-For 2021 some Days of Biodiversity are planned and we are confident that they will take place.
+In the last two years, unfortunately some of the events had to be canceled or postponed due to Covid-19, but others were able to take place (see review!).
+A whole series of TdAs are planned for 2022 and we are confident that more participants will be allowed again this year.

 ABOL will take part again this year.
 The aim of the ABOL BioBlitzes is to generate DNA barcode sequences from as many of the animals (and fungi) that are collected and determined by the experts as possible.